Dahua Technology: Cybersecurity vulnerabilities

 In September 2016, the largest DDoS attack to date, on KrebsOnSecurity.com, was traced back to a botnet.
 According to internet provider Level 3 Communications, the most commonly infected devices in this botnet were Dahua and Dahua OEM cameras and DVRs.
 Nearly one million Dahua devices were infected with the BASHLITE malware.
 A vulnerability in most of Dahua's cameras allowed "anyone to take full control of the devices' underlying Linux operating system just by typing a random username with too many characters."
 This was exploited, and malware installed on devices that allowed them to be used in "both DDoS attacks as well as for extortion campaigns using ransomware."

 In March 2017 a backdoor into many Dahua cameras and DVRs was discovered by security researchers working for a Fortune 500 company.
 The vulnerability had been activated on cameras within the Fortune 500 company's network, and the data trafficked to China through the company's firewall.
-Using a web browser, the vulnerability allowed unauthorized people to remotely download a device's database of usernames and passwords and subsequently gain access to it.
+Using a web browser, the vulnerability allowed unauthorized people to remotely download a device's database of usernames and password hashes and subsequently gain access to it.
+By exploiting it, attackers could potentially see live feed from the camera or even turn the camera into a tool for launching cyberattacks.
 Dahua issued a firmware update to fix the vulnerability in 11 of its products.
 Security researchers discovered that the updated firmware contained the same vulnerability but that the vulnerability had been relocated to a different part of the code.
 This was characterized by the security researchers as deliberate deception.

 In September 2021, Dahua acknowledged an identity authentication bypass vulnerability affecting over 30 device models that, if exploited, can allow attackers to "bypass device identity authentication by constructing malicious data packets."
 In October 2021, TechCrunch reported that The Home Depot and Best Buy stopped selling Lorex-branded Dahua and Ezviz products.

-Mass surveillance of ethnic minorities
+A BBC Panorama investigation reported in 2023 revealed IPVM were able to gain access to Dahua's surveillance cameras by exploiting a vulnerability in its software in a live demo, and were able to wiretap the room via the connected camera.
+Dahua patched the exploit via firmware updates once it was reported to them.

+Surveillance technology

+As of at least 2024, Dahua Technology and its competitor Hikvision supply a combined 40% of the global market for surveillance cameras.

 Dahua has played a role in the mass surveillance of Uyghurs in Xinjiang.
 In November 2020, after security researchers identified facial identification software code with designations by ethnicity, Dahua removed the code in question from GitHub.
 In February 2021, the Los Angeles Times published an investigation of Dahua's technology for the purpose of Uyghur surveillance.
+According to the investigation, Dahua provided a surveillance system that included "real-time Uyghur warnings" with the ability to sort people by ethnicity and skin color.